rtlee9/serveit/examples/README.md

 # ServeIt examples

+## Basic example: Iris predictions with Scikit-learn

-Start by fitting a model:
+Let's train and deploy a logistic regression model to classify irises.
+We'll start by fitting a model:
 ```python
 from sklearn.datasets import load_iris
 from sklearn.linear_model import LogisticRegression